Computational musicology

 Computational musicology is an interdisciplinary research area between musicology and computer science.
-Computational musicology includes any disciplines that use computers in order to study music.
-It includes sub-disciplines such as mathematical music theory, computer music, systematic musicology, music information retrieval, computational musicology, digital musicology, sound and music computing, and music informatics.
+Computational musicology includes any disciplines that use computation in order to study music.
+It includes sub-disciplines such as mathematical music theory, computer music, systematic musicology, music information retrieval, digital musicology, sound and music computing, and music informatics.
 As this area of research is defined by the tools that it uses and its subject matter, research in computational musicology intersects with both the humanities and the sciences.
 The use of computers in order to study and analyze music generally began in the 1960s, although musicians have been using computers to assist them in the composition of music beginning in the 1950s.
 Today, computational musicology encompasses a wide range of research topics dealing with the multiple ways music can be represented.

 History

-This history of computational musicology generally began in the middle of the 20th century.
-Generally, the field is considered to be an extension of a much longer history of intellectual inquiry in music that overlaps with science, mathematics, technology, and archiving.
+This history of computational musicology as a discipline began in the middle of the 20th century.
+The field is considered to be an extension of a much longer history of intellectual inquiry in music that overlaps with science, mathematics, technology, and archiving.

 1960s

 Early approaches to computational musicology began in the early 1960s and were being fully developed by 1966.
 At this point in time data entry was done primarily with paper tape or punch cards and was computationally limited.
-Due to the high cost of this research, in order to be funded projects often tended to ask global questions and look for global solutions.
+Due to the high cost of this research, projects tended to ask global questions and look for global solutions in order to be funded.
 One of the earliest symbolic representation schemes was the Digital Alternate Representations of Music or DARMS.
 The project was supported by Columbia University and the Ford Foundation between 1964 and 1976.
 The project was one of the initial large scale projects to develop an encoding scheme that incorporated completeness, objectivity, and encoder-directedness.
-Other work at this time at Princeton University chiefly driven by Arthur Mendel, and implemented by Michael Kassler and Eric Regener helped push forward the Intermediary Musical Language (IML) and Music Information Retrieval (MIR) languages that later fell out of popularity in the late 1970s.
+Other work at this time at Princeton University, chiefly driven by Arthur Mendel and implemented by Michael Kassler and Eric Regener, helped push forward the Intermediary Musical Language (IML) and Music Information Retrieval (MIR) languages that later fell out of popularity in the late 1970s.
 The 1960s also marked a time of documenting bibliographic initiatives such as the Repertoire International de Literature Musicale (RILM) created by Barry Brook in 1967.

 1970s

 Unlike the global research interests of the 1960s, goals in computational musicology in the 1970s were driven by accomplishing certain tasks.
-This task driven motivation lead to the development of MUSTRAN for music analysis by lead by Jerome Wenker and Dorothy Gross at Indiana University.
-Similar projects like SCORE (SCORE-MS) at Stanford University was developed primarily for printing purposes.
+This task driven motivation lead to the development of MUSTRAN for music analysis by led by Jerome Wenker and Dorothy Gross at Indiana University.
+Similar projects like SCORE (SCORE-MS) at Stanford University were developed primarily for printing purposes.